 All of the packets require you to fill out a petition (form) that explains what you're seeking (an end to your marriage) and why (the reason you no longer want to be married).
 You will also have to include basic information about:

 Attend a court hearing

 When you file your paperwork with the clerk, the clerk will schedule a "hearing date" at least 30 days after the day that you filed.
 The "hearing date" is the day that you will appear in front of a judge for the judge to consider your agreement and grant your dissolution.

 At the hearing, a judge will make sure that both you and your spouse agree to everything in the paperwork and that the agreement is fair to both of you.
 If you or your spouse can't appear at the hearing, you can ask to appear at the hearing by phone or ask to be excused completely from the hearing by filing an "Appearance and Waiver of Notice of Hearing" (Form DR-110).

-If the judge thinks that your agreement is fair, he or she will sign a "Decree of Dissolution” granting your divorce.
+If the court thinks that your agreement is fair, the judge will sign a "Decree of Dissolution," granting your divorce.

 For the full text of the law governing the dissolution of marriage in Alaska, see Alaska Stat. § 25.24.200 through 25.24.260.